 PolicyGenius is a great starting point for anyone looking to take out a life insurance policy.
 They will give you quotes from multiple insurers and you can rest easy knowing you’re getting the most coverage for the best price.

 Home or Renter’s Insurance

-If you are currently renting your home, renters insurance can be a great investment to protect the items inside the house.
+If you are currently renting your home, renters insurance from PolicyGenius can be a great investment to protect the items inside the house.
 When you own your home, purchasing a homeowners insurance policy is part of the deal.

 If you already have a renters or homeowners insurance policy, it’s important to review it regularly to make sure it still meets your needs.
 For example, in your twenties, you might have had cheap furniture with a low replacement value.
 Now that you’re older, your stuff might be a bit more valuable, and you may want to upgrade your policy to provide more coverage.